Altice USA (NYSE:ATUS) Announces Quarterly Earnings Results

-Altice USA (NYSE:ATUS – Get Rating) released its quarterly earnings results on Wednesday.
-The company reported ($0.43) EPS for the quarter, missing analysts’ consensus estimates of $0.22 by ($0.65), Briefing.com reports.
-The company had revenue of $2.37 billion during the quarter, compared to analysts’ expectations of $2.40 billion.
-Altice USA had a negative return on equity of 51.63% and a net margin of 2.02%.
-Altice USA’s quarterly revenue was down 6.0% on a year-over-year basis.
-During the same period in the prior year, the firm earned $0.56 EPS.
+Altice USA (NYSE:ATUS – Get Rating) posted its earnings results on Wednesday.
+The company reported ($0.43) EPS for the quarter, missing the consensus estimate of $0.22 by ($0.65), Briefing.com reports.
+Altice USA had a net margin of 2.02% and a negative return on equity of 51.63%.
+The firm had revenue of $2.37 billion during the quarter, compared to the consensus estimate of $2.40 billion.
+During the same quarter in the prior year, the business posted $0.56 earnings per share.
+Altice USA’s revenue for the quarter was down 6.0% compared to the same quarter last year.

-A number of research analysts recently commented on the company.
-Credit Suisse Group reduced their target price on Altice USA from $7.00 to $6.00 and set a “neutral” rating on the stock in a research note on Thursday, November 3rd.
-The Goldman Sachs Group cut Altice USA from a “buy” rating to a “neutral” rating and decreased their price objective for the company from $7.00 to $5.00 in a report on Tuesday, January 10th.
-Cowen cut their target price on Altice USA from $21.00 to $18.00 in a research note on Thursday.
-Evercore ISI reduced their price target on shares of Altice USA to $5.00 in a research report on Friday, December 2nd.
-Finally, Benchmark lowered their price objective on shares of Altice USA to $14.00 in a report on Thursday, October 27th.
-One equities research analyst has rated the stock with a sell rating, ten have issued a hold rating and four have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has a consensus rating of “Hold” and a consensus price target of $9.07.
+ATUS has been the subject of a number of analyst reports.
+Cowen lowered their price objective on Altice USA from $21.00 to $18.00 in a research report on Thursday.
+TD Securities lowered their price objective on Altice USA from $6.00 to $4.75 and set a “hold” rating for the company in a research report on Thursday.
+Barclays lowered their price objective on Altice USA from $4.00 to $2.00 and set an “equal weight” rating for the company in a research report on Thursday.
+Cowen lowered their price objective on Altice USA from $39.00 to $31.00 in a research report on Thursday, November 3rd.
+Finally, New Street Research cut Altice USA from a “buy” rating to a “neutral” rating in a research note on Thursday, December 1st.
+One investment analyst has rated the stock with a sell rating, ten have given a hold rating and four have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus price target of $9.07.

 Institutional Inflows and Outflows